SQL Server Migrations & Upgrades

 Pros

-• Supports multiple DBs
+4. Supports multiple databases

-• SQL Agent available
+6. SQL Agent is available

-• Lift & shift migrations possible
+7. Lift & shift migrations are possible

-• COPY_ONLY backups can be run by ad hoc
+9. COPY_ONLY backups can be run by ad hoc

 Cons

-Azure SQL Managed Instances – requirements
+Azure SQL Managed Instances – Requirements

 How do you migrate to Azure SQL Managed Instances?